vazovn/galaxy-project-management/README.md

 	lib/usit/python/Project_managers.py

-	and intantiates its location path from a variable EXTERNAL_DBS in local_env.sh file

 3. Add a line into galaxy.ini file containing the emails of all Project Administrators (GOLD adminstrators)

 	project_admin_users = <EMAIL LIST>